 To log in to your Droplet on Windows, you will need to have PuTTY, an SSH client, installed on your computer.

 - You can download the program here.
 Choose the Windows installer.

 - Once PuTTY is downloaded and installed, starting the program will take you to the configuration screen.

-- Fill in the "Host Name (or IP address)" field with the Droplet IP address from the welcome email, make sure the port number is 22, and the connection type is SSH.
+- Fill in the "Host Name (or IP address)" field with the Droplet IP address from the DigitalOcean control panel.
+Make sure that the port number is 22 and that the connection type is SSH.

-- Additionally, click on the sidebar entry, SSH, and select "2 only" as the preferred SSH protocol version.
+- Additionally, click on the "SSH" sidebar entry and select "2 only" as the preferred SSH protocol version.

-- Double click on the session name to connect, and accept the subsequent pop up that asks if you want to connect to the host.
+- Double-click on the session name to connect.
+Accept the subsequent pop up to confirm that you wish to connect to the host.
 After PuTTY starts up, type in the root password that was emailed to you.